leerikss/barcode-decoder/README.md

 # Credits
 - zxing (https://github.com/zxing/zxing) - is being used to decode the bitmap
-- appbundler plugin (https://github.com/federkasten/appbundler-plugin) - is being used to bundle the jar as a OSX app
+- appbundler-plugin (https://github.com/federkasten/appbundler-plugin) - is being used to bundle the jar as a OSX app